 Note

 You may have noticed in the previous example that we appear to have directly manipulated the HttpResponse, but this is not the case.
 The Controller base class provides us with a shortcut property to an instance of HttpResponseBase.
-This instance acts as a façade to the actual HttpResponse, but allows you to easily use a mock if necessary to maintain testability.
+This instance acts as a façade to the actual HttpResponse, but allows you to easily use a mock-up if necessary to maintain testability.
 For an even cleaner testing experience, consider using a custom ActionResult.

 Tip